 As part of the Honours subject The Writing of Australian History (HIST90023), students have the unique opportunity to meet with distinguished historian Professor Emeritus Stuart Macintyre and to engage him in conversation about his work and about Australian historiography more broadly.
-We share below a video-recording and transcript of one of these sessions, from April 2019.
-The discussion is wide-ranging, touching upon different methodological and theoretical approaches to history; changing views on the teaching of Australian history; and reflections on the research and writing process.
+We share below a videorecording and transcript of one of these sessions, from April 2019.
+The discussion is wideranging, touching upon different methodological and theoretical approaches to history; changing views on the teaching of Australian history; and reflections on the research and writing process.

 Isa Pendragon: My first question is, you said of cultural history that it is sometimes illuminating and sometimes redundant.
 Do you think we should move to a synthesis of cultural and perhaps material, economic history?

 Stuart Macintyre: When I read that quote [in the subject reader], I sort of thought, did I say that?
-And I went and found that edition of the Concise History [of Australia] and I found that what I was talking about was explorers, and the way in which – in fact the particular example was Thomas Mitchell – the way in which explorers were once heroic figures in Australian historiography, making their journeys.
+And I went and found that edition of the Concise History [of Australia] and I found that what I was talking about was explorers, and the way in which – in fact, the particular example was Thomas Mitchell – the way in which explorers were once heroic figures in Australian historiography, making their epic journeys.

 But there’s been a lot of work on them since.
 First of all, the new work notices that it’s a strange sort of exploration when there are people they’re meeting as they do it, and how often they rely on Aboriginal guides; there’s tension, conflict.
 I think what I said is that cultural historians have spent a lot of time deconstructing exploration, and some of that is illuminating, but given that Thomas Mitchell’s journal talks in frank terms about what he’s doing, and about Aborigines with whom he’s fighting, some of that is redundant.
 I think that’s what I said.

-The Concise History’s not meant to be historiographical; it’s meant to give clear stories.
+The Concise History’s not meant to be historiographical; it’s meant to give us clear stories.
 I had to sneak that in.

-So I suppose my feeling about cultural history… The cultural turn occurred, what, in the 1980s, 1990s?
-And it affected all of the humanities, and a good number of the social sciences.
+So I suppose my feeling about cultural history… The cultural turn occurred, what, in the 1980s, and the 1990s?
+And it affected all of the humanities, and indeed a good number of the social sciences.
 And I think it was a quite crucial way of thinking harder, particularly about our relationship to the subjects we study and how we study them.
 But in a sense, most new historical methodologies give us new insights.
 They change things.
-Gradually they become generalized, and you begin to wonder whether further research of that sort is required, or whether what economists call diminishing returns are setting in.
+Gradually they become generalised, and you begin to wonder whether further research of that sort is required, or whether what economists would call diminishing returns are setting in.
 If you’re going to perform the same exercise on yet another case study, are you likely to find anything new?
 So I suppose my observation about cultural history is that some cultural history was always concerned with the material; I think that article in Australian Historical Studies tries to make that point.
 And as I read it, it’s not suggesting we return to a form of material history, it’s rather that the two ways of understanding the past, material and cultural, interpenetrate.